onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

  (INI format accepted/supported by Ansible)

-**NOTE**: Requirement remains while manual actions to create or edit VNF or PNF instance specific files are supported.
-All files manually created or edited should be placed in this one directory (``ansible/vars``).
+**NOTE**: Requirement remains while manual actions to create or edit VNF or PNF instance specific files are supported all files manually created or edited should be placed in this one directory (``ansible/vars``).

 **Ansible Directory for site specific attribute-value pairs (in INI format)